Related articles

 }

-That's it! if we inspect the network again, we can see that there are no requests made to ReCaptcha on page load:
+That is all!
+If we re-inspect the network, we can see that no requests are made to reCAPTCHA when the page loads:

-Note that during this article, we have only seen a way to integrate ReCaptcha on the client side.
-If you don't verify the captcha on the server side, then you won't be protected against bots.
+Note that during this article, we only saw one way to integrate reCAPTCHA on the client side.
+If you don't check the captcha on the server side, then you won't be protected from bots.

-I hope this article was clear, feel free to give me a feedback.
-You can find the full project's code on this Github repo.
+I hope that this article was clear, do not hesitate to give me your comments.
+You can find the full project code on This Github repo.